AB-physics/Energy-Optimization-of-Molecular-Structures/Wales Group ( GMIN, OPTIM and PATHSAMPLE )/Hydrogen molecule/README.md

 Handles the allocation of computational resources and manages parallel processing using SLURM.

 Together, these files ensure that the geometric optimization calculations for the hydrogen molecule are executed accurately and efficiently.
 ## output
+After running OPTIM and Orca, the following outputs were generated:
+### a) OPTIM Files
+ converged.xyz: Contains the final optimized coordinates of the molecule.